Merck/Data-Profiler/infrastructure/standalone/README.md

 ### Python Virtual Environment

-While not stricly necessary, it can be very helpful to create a virtual environment for python to help isolate packages needed for the Data Profiler.
+While not strictly necessary, it can be very helpful to create a virtual environment for python to help isolate packages needed for the Data Profiler.

 The following commands can be used to create and activate a virtual environment for the Data Profiler.